AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/definition-of-done.md

 ---
-group: contributor-guide
-title: Definition of Done
+title: Definition of Done | Commerce Contributor
-redirect_from:
-- guides/v2.3/contributor-guide/contributing_dod.html
-- guides/v2.4/contributor-guide/contributing_dod.html
+description: Ensure that your contributions meet the criteria of the Commerce defition of done.
 ---

-## Overview
+# Definition of done

 The "Definition of Done" (DoD) is a collective term for a set of acceptance criteria that is applied to any changes in the product code base.
 The requirements that result from our DoD are applied by default to all Adobe-owned repositories.

 Internally, the Adobe development teams follow the DoD to ensure that all work meets consistent release criteria.
 We encourage our community contributors to also follow the definition of done.

 At a high level, the criteria defined in our "definition of done" revolve around the principle of writing clean code that is reviewed and includes unit tests and solid documentation along with the code.

 The following sections provide additional details about each of these criteria:

-## Backward Compatibility
+## Backward compatibility

-### Functional Backward Compatibility
+### Functional backward compatibility

 **Functional backward compatibility** means the behaviour of the application is preserved.